jonahbeckford/dk/README.md

 Keep your setup boring: no interesting knobs, and no typing beyond the initial copy-and-paste.

 Skip down to [Comparisons](#comparisons) for how `dk` fits with other tools.
-TLDR: `dk` is similar to the Nix package manager (except `dk` works on Windows) and to Docker (except not as heavy).

 The build tool is quite new and has not yet been integrated into the script runner.
-But it has a `dk0/mlfront-shell` reference implementation which we'll document in the next sections, and specifications are at [docs/SPECIFICATION.md](docs/SPECIFICATION.md).
+But it has a `dk0/mlfront-shell` reference implementation which are documented in the next sections, and specifications are at [docs/SPECIFICATION.md](docs/SPECIFICATION.md).

 Separately, a [Quick Start for Scripting](#quick-start---scripting) is further below, and the main documentation site for the script runner is <https://diskuv.com/dk/help/latest/>.